framps/raspiBackup/README.md

 ## Donations

 raspiBackup is maintained and supported by just me - framp.
-I'd appreciate donations if you find raspiBackup useful.
+I appreciate donations if you find raspiBackup useful.
 For details how to donate see [here](https://www.linux-tips-and-tricks.de/en/donations/)

 ## Feature requests

 Anybody is welcome to create feature requests in github.
 They are either immediately scheduled for the next release or moved into the [backog](https://github.com/framps/raspiBackup/issues?q=is%3Aissue+is%3Aclosed+label%3ABacklog).
 The backlog will be reviewed every time a new release is planned and some issues are picked up and will be implemented in the next release.
 If you find some features useful just add a comment to the issue with :+1:.
-This helps to prioritize the issues.
+This helps to prioritize the issues in then backlog.

 ## Nitty gritty details